 What does a companion caregiver do?

-A companion caregiver provides social engagement and practical non-medical help, such as conversation, meal routines, errands, reminders, light housekeeping, and activities.
+A companion caregiver provides social engagement and practical non-medical help: conversation, meal routines, errands, reminders, light housekeeping, and activities.

 Is companion care only for seniors who live alone?

-No. Companion care can help older adults who live alone, with a spouse, with family, or in another residential setting if services are allowed there.
+No. Companion care helps older adults who live alone, with a spouse, with family, or in another residential setting where services are permitted.

 Can companion caregivers provide transportation?